Evening Drug & Alcohol Rehab Intensive Outpatient Program (IOP)

 - Developing relapse prevention skills

 Individuals that work during the day but are seeking an evidence-based program, can rest assured our clinically licensed professionals have years of experience.
-The Evening IOP is staffed with an on-site clinical team to provide in-depth education and group counseling.
+The Evening IOP is staffed with an on-site clinical team to provide in-depth education, group counseling and holistic stress reduction.

 Individual therapy sessions with clinical staff can be arranged during the late afternoon prior to the evening Intensive Outpatient Drug & Alcohol Recovery Program (IOP) as needed.